-Already commendation has been made to Daily Trust for its publicity of GGW, but a lot of energy must be invested to educate the public, especially in the Sahel region, on the real value of community participation in its activities.
-The Honourable Minister in Paris COP21 has made a crucial remark that ownership by the communities is crucial to GGW success.
+Already commendation has been made to Daily Trust for its publicity of GGW, but a lot of energy must be invested to educate the public, especially in the Sahel region, on the real value of community participation in its activities as the Honorable Minister of Environment, in Paris COP21, has made a crucial remark that ownership by the communities is crucial to GGW success.
 The opportunity of the enhanced attention of the public due to the visible inputs by the NAGWW should be matched by increased jingles especially in the prevailing local languages.
 Also there should be more briefings and engagement of journalists and news media personnel, as science communication in Nigeria is not yet developed (Makanjuola, 2012).